fusionjs/fusion-plugin-font-loader-react/README.md

 );
 ```

-This will lazy-load `ClanPro-News` and meanwhile assign a fallback font and styling to the element via `props.fontStyles`.
+This will lazy-load `Lato-Bold` and meanwhile assign a fallback font and styling to the element via `props.fontStyles`.

 ## Utils